plone/training/eggs1.rst

 .. note::

-    In the training we use ZopeSkel 2.21.2, a relatively old version.
-We do this because this version is shipped with Plone's Unified Installer.
-In our own projects we mostly use `mr.bob <http://mrbob.readthedocs.org/en/latest/>`_ to create eggs. mr.bob will be standard with Plone 5.
+    In the current version of the training we use ZopeSkel 2.21.2 to create eggs.
+We do this because it is shipped with Plone's Unified Installer.
+In the future and in our own projects we use `bobtemplates.plone <https://pypi.python.org/pypi/bobtemplates.plone>`_ to create eggs.
+This will also be the standard with Plone 5.

-We move to the ``src`` directory and call a script called ``zopeskel`` from our projects bin-directory.
+We enter the ``src`` directory and call a script called ``zopeskel`` from our projects bin-directory.

 .. code-block:: bash